ParvPSingh/soft-engg-project-jan-2025-se-Jan-21/backend/README.md

    ```

 4. **Add a `.env` file to the root directory:**
-   Create a file named `.env` in the root directory and add the following content:
+   Create a file named `.env` in the backend directory and add the following content:

    ```
    GROQ_API_KEY=<your-groq-api-key>